ScottLogic/Technology-Carbon-Standard/pages/categories/operational.md

 Category O (On-premise) emissions can be related to GHG Protocol Scope 2, while Category G (Generators) are GHG Protocol Scope 1.

 {% include linkedHeading.html heading="Servers and Storage" level=3 %}
 The energy consumed by on-premise servers and data centres

-Your On-Premise hardware will have differing power demands and usage patterns, which factor into how much energy they consume

-You may have many virtualised servers, so you need to have a clear understanding of the physical hosts to avoid double counting.
-As you start to break down the energy used by different departments or projects, you may need to apportion the total energy usage of a piece of hardware to multiple virtual machines.

 {% include linkedHeading.html heading="Networking Devices" level=3 %}
 The energy consumed by networking devices such as: